cma129/claudiaAhnProject5/README.md

 After cloning this repository, run npm install in the root directory to install the dependencies.
 As soon as all of them are installed, you can npm start in the root directory and open 0.0.0.0:3000 in your browser to see your local copy of the app.

 ## Structure
-The main part of the application is rendered in the App component found at src/App.js.
+The main part of the application is in the App.js file found at src/App.js.
-### Components
+#### Components
 - Header
 - Flavour
 - Food